Unmeitōge

 Unmeitōge (運命峠, Fateful Mountain Pass) is a Japanese jidaigeki or period drama that was broadcast in prime-time in 1974.
 It is based on Renzaburō Shibata's novel of the same title.
 The lead star is Masakazu Tamura.

 Plot

-Akizuki Rokurōta was born as a child of Tokugawa Ieyasu, but since he is a twin with Tokugawa Iemitsu, he is not allowed to appear in the center of the stage.
-Thus He continues his wandering trip.
-One day he accidentally meets Toyotomi Hideyori's son Toyotomi Hideya and her mother.
-Tokugawa Shogunate and Yagyū clan try to kill them.
-On the other hand villains try to use them.
-Akizuki Rokurōta decides to protect them from Tokugawa Shogunate and villains.
+Akizuki Rokurōta was born as a child of Tokugawa Ieyasu, but since he is a twin with Tokugawa Iemitsu he is not allowed an official place within the Tokugawa family.
+Sent away as an adopted son, he continues his wandering journey.
+One day, he accidentally encounters Toyotomi Hideyori's son Toyotomi Hideya, his mother Katsura-no-miya Renko and their maidservant Sasaka, survivors of the Shogunate attack on Osaka Castle years before who are now fleeing from their refuge in Kyoto.
+The Tokugawa Shogunate and Yagyū clan are trying to capture or kill them, while on the other hand villains want to use them.
+Akizuki Rokurōta decides to protect them from both sides.